 The School will acknowledge the complaint form within five working days.
 The Head teacher (or other person appointed by the head teacher for this purpose) will then conduct an investigation, speak to the necessary individuals, take statements from those involved.
-This could take up to 10 working days.
+This could take up to 15 working days.
 Written records of meetings, telephone calls and other documentation will be kept.

 Once the facts have been established, the head teacher will arrange a meeting with the complainant to discuss the investigation.
 The complainant will leave the meeting with a letter that explains the outcome of the investigation.
-This meeting will be held within 20 working days from the date the complaint form was received by the school.
+This meeting will be held within 25 working days from the date the complaint form was received by the school.

 If the complainant is not satisfied with the response and wishes to proceed, they should refer to Stage 3.
 The complainant should inform the Chair of Governors in writing within five working days.
+Requests made outside this timeframe will be considered in exceptional circumstances.